sharifahstella/LITA-Capstone-Project2/README.md

 This query groups customers by subscription status (Canceled), showing counts for both active (FALSE) and canceled (TRUE) subscriptions.With alot of canceled subscriptions copmared to active ones

 ## Summary of Key Insights
+Customer Segmentation for a Subscription Service project, SQL queries play a pivotal role in extracting and analyzing data to uncover meaningful insights about customer behavior, subscription patterns, and revenue trends

 ## 3.3 Power BI Dashboard